Registration Help for Parents

 - Adviser should suggest a course of action

-- Talk to the university registrar, associate dean, or dean if you simply need to understand where to turn or what to try next.
+- Talk to the university registrar, associate dean, or class dean if you simply need to understand where to turn or what to try next.

 - Remember that W&L is a small college and not everyone can take all courses.
 Faculty work very hard to accommodate majors.
 W&L students do tend to graduate on time.